 Where is Magischola Prep held?

-We’re thrilled to be playing on the beautiful campus of Swarthmore College, just outside Philadelphia, Pennsylvania.
+The beautiful campus of Swarthmore College, just outside Philadelphia, Pennsylvania is hosting our camp.
 Swarthmore’s campus mixes classical castle-like dorms with modern classroom buildings, has a world-class dining hall, and is a quick train ride from downtown Philadelphia.
-The school borders on the beautiful Crum Woods, with plenty of trails to adventure down, clearings for rituals, and stone ruins to explore.
+The school borders the beautiful Crum Woods, with plenty of trails to adventure down, clearings for rituals, and stone ruins to explore.

 Where will students be housed?

-Students will live in Swarthmore’s dorm buildings, in double and triple occupancy rooms.
+Students will live in Swarthmore’s dorm buildings, in single, double, or triple occupancy rooms.
 The dorms are equipped with comfortable modern beds, but do not include linens.
 Students should bring their own linens or sleeping bags and pillows.
+The dorms are not air-conditioned and we recommend that students bring a fan or portable unit.

 Who is supervising students at the camp?

+The camp was created and is run by an educator who has worked with young people for 22 years.
+Many of the camp’s professors are also educators during the school year; all have experience working with children and have been vetted through screening processes, recommendations, and background checks.
+Our on-site director has been working with summer camps for a decade.
 Students will be supervised at all times by our staff of Counselors and Professors, who are trained in safety, emotional wellness, and conflict resolution.
-We’ll also have medical staff on hand to handle medication and deal with emergencies, as well as having access to Swarthmore’s full-time public safety and wellness staff.
+We also have medical staff on hand to handle medication and deal with emergencies, as well as having access to Swarthmore’s full-time public safety and wellness staff.

 What will students eat at the camp?